-Supervision for MA students and Counselors working towards an Indiana Licensed Mental Health Counselor (LMHC) designation
+Supervision for Masters students and Counselors working towards an Indiana Licensed Mental Health Counselor (LMHC) designation

 I believe strongly in mentoring and being mentored.
-It is rewarding to invest in the next generation of therapists.
-As a National Certified Counselor (NCC) who has been in private practice for over a decade and invests time and energy into ongoing growth and learning, I believe I have something to offer newer professionals.
+It is rewarding to invest in the next generation of therapists, as well as a responsibility.
+As a National Certified Counselor (NCC) who has complted the Approved Clinical Supervision Professional Development 45 hour training approved by NBCC, has been in private practice for over a decade, and invests time and energy into ongoing growth and learning, I believe I have something to offer newer professionals.
 I have worked with a wide variety of clients.
 For more information regarding my training and experience, you can find my Curriculum Vitae here.
 Supervision is not limited to the Indianapolis-area.
 Videoconferencing can be used for supervision and case consultation as well.

 Adoption Case Consultation